aux-rt/tmotor_servo/README.md

 ![plot](basic_wiring.png)

 ## Installation
+1. Install "mcp_can" by coryjfowler with the Arduino Library Manager
-1. Download this Repository as ZIP file
+2. Download this Repository as ZIP file
-2. In the Arduino IDE: Sketch --> Include Library.. -> Add .ZIP Library..
+3. In the Arduino IDE: Sketch --> Include Library.. -> Add .ZIP Library..
-3. Chose the downloaded .ZIP file
+4. Chose the downloaded .ZIP file
-4. Restart IDE
+5. Restart IDE

 ## Usage
 Create a CAN connection and a servo_connection object: